Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/python_testing_exercise.md

     - Now re-run pytest.
 Did the test catch the bug?
 If yes, then you have written the test correctly.
     - If the test did not catch the bug then try to think why did it not?
 Is your choice of values for the parameters `w`, `h`, `dx` and `dy` responsible for it?
     - If the test is run with `w = h` then this bug will not be caught.
 What do we learn from this?
 We learn that the fixture should be as general as possible and we should ensure that we are not testing special scenarios.
 A domain with `w = h` is a square domain which is a special case of a rectangular domain with arbitrary values for `w` and `h`.
 - **Important step**: A failing test in pytest will produce an output log in the terminal.
-Copy this output log in a code block in the `README.md` file under the section *Pytest log*.
+Copy this output log in a code block in the `README.md` file under the section *pytest log*.
 This log output will be part of the submission and hence is important.
 - Purposely break all the unit tests and copy the failing tests logs into the aforementioned section in the README file.
 - Before moving on from the unit tests, make sure that you have reverted all the intentionally introduced bugs in the original code.